MIND: Multi-rationale INtegrated Discriminative Reasoning Framework for Multi-modal Large Models: Experiments

 \subsection{Comparison with SOTA Methods}

 We conduct systematic comparisons with a variety of excellent methods.
 Since MIND is developed upon Multimodal-CoT, we particularly highlight the performance comparison with it to show the performance improvements.
-More visualizations can be found in the Supplementary Materials.
+More visualizations can be found in the Appendix ~\ref{sec:qualitative analysis}.